cypress-io/cypress-realworld-app/README.md

 > }
 > ```
 >
-> Avoid committing the modified `cypress.json` into Git since the CI environments still expect the application run on default ports.
+> Avoid committing the modified `cypress.json` into Git since the CI environments still expect the application to be run on default ports.

 ## Tests